ibm-cloud-docs/containers/vpc_lbaas.md

 **Before you begin**:
 * Ensure that you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service role](/docs/containers?topic=containers-users#platform) for the `default` namespace.
 * [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
-* If you use non-default VPC security groups, [allow traffic requests that are routed by the VPC load balancer to node ports on your worker nodes](/docs/containers?topic=containers-vpc-firewall#security_groups).
+* If you use VPC Generation 2 compute, or if you use VPC Generation 1 compute and created non-default VPC security groups, [allow traffic requests that are routed by the VPC load balancer to node ports on your worker nodes](/docs/containers?topic=containers-vpc-firewall#security_groups).

 </br>**To enable your app to receive public or private requests:**
 1. [Deploy your app to the cluster](/docs/containers?topic=containers-deploy_app#app_cli).
 Ensure that you add a label in the metadata section of your deployment configuration file.
 This custom label identifies all pods where your app runs to include them in the load balancing.